mayals/telegram-commerce-bot/README.md

 TELEGRAM_BOT_TOKEN=your_bot_token_here
 DJANGO_SETTINGS_MODULE=core.settings

+7️⃣Start Celery - in terminal use "celery -A core worker -l info --pool=solo"

-7️⃣ Run the Telegram Bot
+8️⃣Run the Telegram Bot
 python bot.py

 ✅ Your bot is now live on Telegram.